KateMcGuane/static-website/README.md

 - The About page is a general landing page that describes the website.
 - The Discovery page features a gallery of the range of hobbies available in rows of three on desktop and collapse responsively with decreasing screen size.
 This page illustrates what is available through the website with simple visual cues.
 - The Signup page features a one way means of contact.
 The sole purpose is to collect potential customer and facilitator contact information.
-- The response page is only activated when the user clicks the 'Subscribe' button for the signup page.
+- The Response page is only activated when the user clicks the 'Subscribe' button for the signup page.

 #### Reoccuring Page Features